 No, it had not been an auspicious meeting.

-Harry felt that Dumbledore expected some kind of explanation.
-But how could he describe that utterly abortive clash in anything but the most negative terms, which made him appear even more of a vindictive loser?
+Harry felt that Dumbledore expected an explanation.
+But how could he describe that abortive clash in anything but the most negative terms, which made him appear even more of a vindictive loser?

 "We talked about the Obligatus, Sir.
 But Professor Snape wasn't feeling well.
 I didn't stay long."

 Dumbledore's piercing blue eyes focussed acutely on the subtext and Harry realised that the old wizard understood everything whether Harry told him or not.
 He might as well come straight out and say that he thought it was futile to expect to repair the damage between Snape and himself.
 Forgiveness has its limits.
 They would have to agree to differ - a lot.